ctzurcanu/virtues/docs/harmony.md

 - Confucianism
   - Wēn (文, Cultural Refinement): Wen refers to the appreciation and cultivation of arts, literature, and culture, which are seen as important for personal development and social refinement.
   - modesty (让; ràng)

+## Applications

+- Gratitude has the rare characteristic of building upon itself: you can be grateful for the fact that you are grateful.
+That makes gratitude a good subject of meditation.
+Oroboros is a symbol of gratitude.